 Heroes and Villains is a solo artist that has reached undiscovered status across the dance, electronic, and pop categories.
 Heroes and Villains has released 2 live and studio albums and 2 singles on Spotify that string all the way back to Jan 1, 2006 with their debut album titled Turn Your Swords.
 Their most recent album release was Soapbox on Aug 23, 2011.

-You likely recognize Heroes and Villains by their top tracks which include "Plans in Motion", "Second Thoughts", and "Ones We Dare Not Speak Of".
-You might also listen to Heroes and Villains due to their earliest albums such as Turn Your Swords and Soapbox, but you may have heard of them from similar artists such as The Red Romance, Holding Mercury, and The Luxe.
+You likely recognize Heroes and Villains by their top tracks which include "Plans in Motion", "Ones We Dare Not Speak Of", and "Some Time Away".
+You might also listen to Heroes and Villains due to their earliest albums such as Turn Your Swords and Soapbox, but you may have heard of them from similar artists such as Audio's Pain, Flying Machines, and Fox in the Henhouse.

 | Album | Release Date | Album Type |